 Get your builder to commit to your job until completion, but be flexible.
 If he’s good he will have regular customers who might need him to attend to small urgent jobs, accept this and don’t give him a hard time.

 #6 Fixed Price or Day Rate?

 If your builder is working to a fixed price ensure your specification includes everything – the extras can be financially crippling if you don’t plan properly.

 We prefer to work alongside our builder, paying him a day rate.
 We know we’ll get a good day’s work and experience has taught us renovation work usually uncovers unexpected changes along the way.

 Building materials have become expensive and difficult to dispose of.
 Skip companies have to pass on the cost of additional red tape for building material disposal and highways licenses.

 Recycle where possible – it’s more sustainable and cost-effective.

 If you use a contractor check they have up to date Contractors’ Liability Insurance.
 If not, it’s something you should take out to cover the works.
 Run a safe and tidy site to help avoid insurance claims.

-Get materials delivered to site in plenty of time to ensure continuation of works.
+Get materials delivered to the site in plenty of time to ensure the continuation of works.
 Be prompt, clear and realistic when making decisions.
 Dithering costs money.